fano2458/Detection-and-Tracking/README.md

 # object-detection-YOLOv8
-Real-time object detection with YOLOv8
+Real-time object detection and tracking with YOLOv8